ambroiseRabier/temp-issue-cucumber/README.md

    ?
 Given the word "hello"
 [...]
 ```
 It just ignore the file, and say nothing.
+It become obvious if you add `throw 'e'` at the start of `steps.ts` file, that is is not read.
 Same for:
 ```
     "cucumberIgnoreFileToo": "cucumber-js --require-module ts-node/register --require 'features/helpers/steps.ts'"